conductorquantum/stanza/README.md

 ```

 ## Core Features

+**CLI Session Management**: Initialize timestamped experiment directories with `stanza init` to organize your data.

 **Device Abstraction**: Define quantum devices with gates, contacts, and instruments in YAML.
 Access them uniformly in code.